cthrash/project-oxford-cpp/weblm/Windows/Sample-Console/PredictNext/README.md

 Web Language Model (WebLM) Sample Application
 ========================

-PredictNext is sample command-line tool to demonstrate the use of the [Project Oxford](<https://projectoxford.ai>) C++ WebLM ClientLibrary.
+PredictNext is a sample command-line tool to demonstrate the use of the [Project Oxford](<https://projectoxford.ai>) C++ WebLM ClientLibrary.

-This tool will list a set of candidate words predicted to follow a given phrase.
+This tool will list a set of candidate words predicted to follow a given phrase, along with the probability.

 ```
 usage: PredictNext -key {key} -model {model} -order {order} -max {max} {phrase}